goodevilgenius/goodevilgeniusorg/source/_posts/2008-10-02-life-goals-part-1.md

 author: Danjones
 layout: post
 guid: http://goodevilgenius.org/blog/?p=63
-permalink: life-goals-part-1
+slug: life-goals-part-1
-pvc_views: 118
+tags:
-jd_tweet_this: yes
+    - me
 ---
 So, a couple of weeks ago, in an [Institute](https://www.lds.org/church-education) class, my teacher challenged our class to come up with 100 life goals.
 I decided this was a great idea, and have started on my list.
 I want to share with you the ones that aren't too personal.
 I haven't come up with 100 yet, but I'm still working on it, and will post again when I have more.